AshwinHarishP/Cybersecurity-Projects/README.md

 ## License

-This repository is open-source and is licensed under the [MIT License](LICENSE).
+This repository is open-source and is licensed under the [LICENSE file](https://github.com/AshwinHarishP/Cybersecurity-Projects/blob/main/LICENSE).
 You are free to use, modify, and distribute the code as long as you include the original copyright and license notice in any copy of the software/source.

 ---